douggreen/drush_github/README.md

 See https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/ for help creating a token.
 The token can be placed in a file ~/.drush/.github or specified on the command line with ```--oauth=TOKEN```.

+The default output format is JSON.
+You can change this with ```--format=print-r```.

 Use ```drush help github``` for all usage options.

 # Examples

-Search for all references to AH_ on my organization's repositories named *_profile, ignoring errors.
+Search for all references to AH_ on my organization's repositories named "*_profile", ignoring errors.

 ```
 drush github-list --org=pfizer --repos='_profile$' --search=AH_ 2>/dev/null